-The Florida State University Foundations Program provides beginning art and design students with the fundamental skills, knowledge, and experiences essential to their further development as visual arts professionals.
+The Florida State University Foundations Program provides beginning art students the fundamental skills, knowledge, and experiences essential to their success in further endeavors in the School of Art and beyond.
 To maximize learning, each course includes challenging and purposeful assignments, high expectations, and a strong sense of adventure.

 Beginning and transfer students will be encouraged to expand their technical skills, develop their critical judgment, explore interdisciplinary connections, refine their personal goals, and increase their understanding of contemporary art and design.
 Inventive concepts fuel development of compelling compositions and constructions.
 Our curriculum is designed to provide a solid basis on which BA and BFA programs in the Department of Art can be built.